 How many rest days a week should you have?

 Even if you feel fit and strong, you should still aim to have one or two rest days each week.
 As the Sweat Trainers like to remind us - muscles rebuild and recover in the downtime, not the workout time, so getting adequate rest is really important if you want to see progress and avoid injury or burnout.

 The Supercompensation Curve is a sports science theory that explains this well.
 In his book Athletic Development, Vern Gambetta - an internationally renowned training and conditioning expert - defined this model as a process involving training and fatigue, followed by recovery and the supercompensation phase.

 After training, there is a predictable drop in performance due to fatigue, and as a result of rest and recovery, performance and energy will return to your baseline fitness level.
 Then your body adapts and goes above this baseline level, and your fitness improves.
-With proper rest and recovery before you target those muscles again, you’ll be able to handle the same or more challenging workouts with ease and the improvement continues!

 If you start to feel fitter and stronger, should you do more workouts to progress?

 If you’re doing a couple of workouts a week and are feeling great, that’s awesome!
 Now is a great time to add another workout or two to your weekly schedule.